bcgov/chefs-tms-poc/backend/api/tms/README.md

 4. DEBUGGING STEPS - docker-compose:

+   If docker-compose up results in a migration failure due to a weird path issue with db.connection.ts, run: dos2unix start_api.sh (under backend/api/tms)

     To clear the existing docker-compose images and configurations, run the following commands in sequence:

     1. docker compose down --volumes --remove-orphans